 In day-to-day use we found that this is just about a 24-hour smartphone (assuming you sleep for a portion of that time), and the fast charger that (finally) comes in the box gives you around 20% in 15 minutes, and a full charge in just an hour and a half.

-With iOS 13 on board, the Pro Max feels more refined than previous models, and tweaks to the accuracy and range of Face ID make it simpler to use every day, with things like opening a notification when the phone is placed flat on a desk made much easier.
+With iOS 13 on board - and now an update to iOS 15 - the Pro Max feels more refined than previous models, and tweaks to the accuracy and range of Face ID make it simpler to use every day, with things like opening a notification when the phone is placed flat on a desk made much easier.

 The raw performance of the iPhone 11 Pro Max also impressed, although we did encounter some slowdown in the camera app; however, if you're looking to edit video on the go (and don’t forget this phone can shoot 4K at 60 frames per second, and do it well) then you’ll enjoy the extra grunt on offer.

-Overall, the iPhone 11 Pro Max is a real step forward, and the most advanced iPhone yet.
+Overall, the iPhone 11 Pro Max is a real step forward, and was the most advanced iPhone at the time.
 However, when thinking about what’s truly new here, we weren’t able to single out much beyond the improved camera (especially Night mode) and the slightly upgraded cinematic experience.

 Want to know more?
-Read on to see our in-depth testing of Apple’s top-end smartphone.
+Read on to see our in-depth testing of Apple’s high-end smartphone.

 iPhone 11 Pro Max release date and price

 Yes, it rivals the cost of some MacBooks in certain territories, but that’s not really a fair comparison - these are different products with different specifications, designed to do very different things.
-However, it does illustrate how expensive the iPhone 11 Pro Max is if you want the very top phone from Apple.
+However, it does illustrate how expensive the iPhone 11 Pro Max is.

 The iPhone 11 Pro Max price starts at $1,099 / £1,149 / AU$1,899 for the 64GB model.
 Storage capacity then jumps to 256GB, with an asking price of $1,249 / £1,299 / AU$2,149.